 David explains that one reason active management exists is because of traders who underperform the benchmark.
 These “noise traders” buy stocks for reasons and in patterns that deviate from fundamental analysis in terms of trying to identify mispriced securities.
 The inconsistencies created by noise traders provide more opportunity for active managers to spot mispricing in the indexes and generate excess return.

 What has begun to happen, however, is that passive management has continued to rise in popularity, reducing the impact that noise traders have on security pricing.
-Even though active managers are growing smarter in their strategies, there simply isn’t enough disparity in the index pricing for the excess returns active managers make to create a difference.
+Even though active managers are growing smarter in their strategies, there simply isn’t enough disparity in security prices for active managers to take advantage of.
 Active managers are learning to take advantage of technology and education to hone their skills.
 But as more and more active managers become better, the more quickly mispricings are identified, reducing the actual impact that generating excess returns makes.

 Knowing the foundation of an index